ChartreuseK/rcgl/README.md

 * SDL2 based for cross platform support.
 * 8-bit indexed linear frame-buffer for ease of coding.
 * Scaling of arbitrary sized buffer to arbitrary window sizes.
-* Minimal set-up - start prototyping immediatly
+* Minimal set-up - start prototyping immediatly.
+See demo.c to see how fast you can be plotting pixels.
+* Built-in preset palettes.
+Mode 13h VGA (EGA/CGA) and Greyscale

 ## Planned Features

 * Simple graphics primative functions.
 Lines, Rectangles, Circles, Arcs.
 * Text rendering to buffer.
 * Built in fonts for text rendering.
 8x8 CGA, Apple ][, 9x16 VGA, and more.
-* Built in pre-set palettes.
-Incl.
-Default VGA, EGA/CGA, Greyscale, and more.
+* More built-in palettes
 * Simple mouse and keyboard routines, polling based.
 Get clicked pixel as buffer coords.
-* Event loop handler, allow program to detect that window wants to close.
 * Togglable vsync.
 (Currently always on)
 * Non-square pixel scaling.
 For emulating old compure aspect ratios. (eg. 320x200 as 4:3)